suterr252/skippy/README.md

  "_jteFb_hjVnDa@nDc@h@I")
 ```

-Because we're using Common Lisp, there aren't many community sponsored libraries out there, thus we will be making our own implementation of [Google's Encoded Polyline Algorithm Format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm), which can be found in the source file `/src/decode-polyline.lisp`.
+But we're using an arcane, secret language for which there aren't many community sponsored libraries available, thus we will be making our own implementation of [Google's Encoded Polyline Algorithm Format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm), which can be found in the source file `/src/decode-polyline.lisp`.
 The output of decoding is a series of latitude and longitude lines, as plotted here:

 ![First Polyline](https://github.com/suterr252/skippy/blob/master/img/polyline1.png)